Tokoroa: Railway history, 1905 - 1946: TTT Railway

 freight, and mail between Putāruru and Mokai.
 From January 29, 1908, the TTT Railway opened its freight and passenger services to the public.

-New Zealand Railways Kinleith Branch
+Railway history after 1946: NZR Kinleith Branch

-The NZ Government purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill.
+The NZ Government in October 1946 purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill.
 From Tuesday, 10 June 1947, the NZ Government took over the operation of this part of the TTT line.

-This section was reconstructed under a NZ Government scheme for development of the Waikato River basin and surrounding areas.
-The project was completed on 6 October 1952.
+The former TTT Railway ceased operations in 1949.
+As part of a Government scheme for the development of the Waikato River basin and surrounding areas, a line between Putāruru and Kinleith, built to NZR standards, was completed on 6 October 1952.